 "This is a control variable.

-It is written by the SME or external management entity.
+It is written by the MAC or external management entity.

-Changes take effect for the next MLME-START.request primitive.
+In an AP or mesh STA providing GCR service,changes take effect for the next MLME-START.request primitive.

+In a non-AP STA or mesh STA receiving GCR service, it is written by the MAC when it receives a DMS Response that contains DMS Status field with a GCR subelement and a Response Type subfield set to Accept. (#2140)

 The purpose of dot11GCRConcealmentAddress is to define the locally administered group address that is used by the GCR procedures (as defined in 11.22.15.aa2.5) to conceal group addressed frames from STAs that do not support GCR"